 Society of Friends -- Hicksite separation

-Scope and Content note This collection is composed of two original, handwritten volumes of Lydia Cooke's diaries.
-Entries include prayers, poems, descriptions of domestic duties, social calls from family and friends, Quaker meetings, and discussions of the health of her husband and children's health.
-Cooke's diaries also feature religious reflections, potentially concerning the seperation between Orthodox and Hicksite.
+Lydia Barton Cooke was a Philadelphia Quaker who joined the Hicksites in 1828.
+Diary entries include prayers, poems, descriptions of domestic duties, social calls from family and friends, Quaker meetings, and discussions of the health of her husband and children.
+Cooke's diaries also feature religious reflections, potentially concerning the separation between Orthodox and Hicksite.